ditatompel/insights/content/tutorials/how-to-install-dante-socks-proxy-on-ubuntu/index.md

 From the example configuration above, **Dante** will listen to any available IP addresses on port `1080` and all outgoing traffic will be passed through `eth0` interface.

-You can change the _port_ and you must adjust the `external` _interface_ with your default server interface.
+You can change the _port_, and you must adjust the `external` _interface_ with your default server interface.

 After adjusting the **Dante** configuration to fit with your needs, restart the service using `sudo systemctl restart danted.service` command.